Chinmaym49/ts/README.md

 we can also specify object as type of param or return type.

 type alias -> structure of types for a particular requirement.

+readonly -> used in type against an attr.